-Wyoming Community Development Authority VII.
-Program Requirements - HOME/NHTF

-- O. The following Alta endorsements will be required on Title Policies: - 1.
-Zoning (3.1 Improved or 3.2 Land Under Development) - 2.
-Environmental Protection Lien (8.1) - 3.
-Restrictions, Encroachments, Minerals (9.06) - 4.
-Access and Entry (17) - 5.
-Tax Parcels (18 Single Tax Parcel, 18.1 Multiple Tax Parcels) - 6.
-Contiguity (19 Multiple Parcels, 19.1 Single Parcel) - 7.
-Minerals Surface Damage (100.29) - 8.
-Location (22) - P. HOME and/or NHTF funds may NOT be used for the cost of constructing Manager's unit(s).
+- III.
+Program Requirements for HOME, NHTF, and/or TCAP Projects Multifamily - 12.
+All HOME Match must be documented at time of application by the Source providing the Match that grant has been awarded or fee reduction has been approved, or by lending institution providing a firm commitment of a below market interest rate loan in order to receive allowable points.
+Final HOME Match documentation must be provided at the time of Final Application. - 13.
+All projects seeking funding from the HOME CHDO set-aside, must submit a CHDO application and supporting documentation with each application. - 14.
+Extended title insurance must be provided including lien, survey and easement coverage, coverage for rights, interests or claims not shown of public record, and a foundation endorsement. - 15.
+The following Alta endorsements will be required on Title Policies: - a.
+Zoning (3.1 Improved or 3.2 Land Under Development) - b.
+Environmental Protection Lien (8.1) - c.
+Restrictions, Encroachments, Minerals (9.06) - d.
+Access and Entry (17) - e.
+Tax Parcels (18 Single Tax Parcel, 18.1 Multiple Tax Parcels) - f.
+Contiguity (19 Multiple Parcels, 19.1 Single Parcel) - g.
+Minerals Surface Damage (100.29) - h.
+Location (22) - 16.
+HOME, NHTF and/or TCAP funds may NOT be used for the cost of constructing Manager's unit(s).
 Other sources of funds must pay for the cost of developing the Manager's unit.